xdit-project/xDiT/docs/developer/adding_models/adding_model_usp_text_replica.md

 parallelize_transformer(pipe)
 ```

-In the input parameters, hidden_state, encoder_hidden_states, and image_rotary_emb represent the image sequence, text sequence, and the image rotary embedding, which are added to hidden_state respectively.
-These three tensors require splitting.
-The shapes of these tensors are outlined in the table below:
+In the input parameters, hidden_state, and image_rotary_emb represent the image sequence, and the image rotary embedding, which are added to hidden_state respectively.
+These two tensors require splitting.
+The shapes of the two tensors are outlined in the table below.
+Note that, encoder_hidden_states represents the text sequence and does not need to be split.

 - `hidden_state` (batch_size, temporal_length, channels, height, width)
-- `encoder_hidden_states` (batch_size, text_length, hidden_state)
 - `image_rotary_emb` (batch_size, rope_temporal_length, rope_height, rope_width, hidden_state)

 In CogVideoX, `rope_height` and `rope_width` are half of `height` and `width` respectively. xDiT provides helper functions for USP, offering functionalities such as `get_sequence_parallel_rank()` and `get_sequence_parallel_world_size()` to access the number of GPUs and their respective ranks.
 The `get_sp_group()` function facilitates USP, incorporating an `all_gather()` operation to merge sequences after `forward`.
 When partitioning the text sequence by the text_length dimension and the image sequence and image embedding by the height dimension, the new forward function can be defined as follows: